RoboJackets/igvc-software/documents/design/mapping_refactor.md

 ### `LineLayer`
 A `LineLayer` class that extends the `OccupancyGridLayer` will be created.
 This layer will have the responsibilities of:
-- Subscribing to the output of the segmented image projection node.
+- Subscribing to the output of the segmented image projection node
 - Calling the `OccupancyGridLayer` methods to insert lines and non lines

 ## Overall Scope